Western Connecticut State University: Athletics

 Through the athletic training staff and university physician, WCSU provides health care to student athletes participating in intercollegiate sports.

-WCSU offers competition at the club level in six sports: cheerleading, dance team, ice hockey, men's rugby, ultimate frisbee and powerlifting.
+WCSU offers competition at the club level in six sports: cheerleading, dance team, ice hockey, men's rugby, track & field, ultimate frisbee and powerlifting.
 The university also offers a variety of intramural activities depending on the semester as well as group exercise classes, a fitness zone and access to the O’Neill Center pool.